jbelof/5dpes/README.md

 ## License

-This proejct is licensed under the GNU General Public License v3, please see GPL_license.txt for details.
+This project is licensed under the GNU General Public License v3, please see GPL_license.txt for details.